 Expansion in Europe

-- Telefonica just announced that Germany has become the ninth country where they offer Firefox OS phones, after O2 started pre-sales of ALCATEL ONETOUCH Fire E phones
+- Telefónica just announced that Germany has become the ninth country where they offer Firefox OS phones, as O2 started pre-sales of ALCATEL ONETOUCH Fire E phones.

 - ZTE will launch the Open C as the first Firefox OS device available in France later this month.